 By John P. Walsh

-This fifteen-minute color documentary was made at the legendary Keller’s Drive In in Dallas, Texas in the mid 1970’s.
-Their original location which opened in 1950 closed in 2000 and today the oldest restaurant in the chain is on Northwest Highway in Dallas.
-It opened in 1955.
+A fifteen-minute color documentary filmed at the legendary Keller’s Drive-In in Dallas, Texas, in the mid 1970’s captures the legacy of the roadside American eatery female carhop that Dane Arden’s especial glamour photograph so well captures.
+Keller’s original location opened in 1950 and closed in 2000.
+The oldest restaurant in the American chain today is one that opened in 1955 on Northwest Highway in Dallas.
 Two other Keller’s restaurants are on Garland Road and Harry Hines Boulevard.
-Keller’s Drive In remains a classic spot to enjoy a no-frills burger and ice cold beer.
-Founder Jack Keller —who once worked at Kirby’s Pig Stand which became the nation’s first drive-in restaurant empire—died in 2016 at 88 years old.
-This documentary is about carhops past and present (one waitress who started at Keller’s in 1965 still works there today) as well as the American Graffiti-style drive-in culture, all of which once filled America’s roads from coast to coast.
+Keller’s Drive-In which is featured in this film remains a classic spot to enjoy a no-frills burger and cold beer.
+Founder Jack Keller —who once worked at Kirby’s Pig Stand which became the nation’s first drive-in restaurant empire—died at 88 years old in 2016.
+The documentary is about carhops and the American Graffiti-style drive-in culture which once littered America’s roads from coast to coast and that Dane Arden’s photographic modeling career placed her in the midst of, among her other modeling assignments.

 ©John P. Walsh.
 All rights reserved.
 No part of this material may be reproduced or transmitted in any form or by an means, electronic or mechanical, which includes but is not limited to facsimile transmission, photocopying, recording, rekeying, or using any information storage or retrieval system.